sferik/merb-admin/README.markdown

 In your app, add the following dependency to `config/dependencies.rb`:

     dependency "sferik-merb-admin", "0.2.7", :require_as => "merb-admin"
-    dependency "dm-is-paginated", "0.0.1" # required for pagination
+    dependency "dm-is-paginated", "0.0.1" # if you want pagination support

 Add the following route to `config/router.rb`: